rnleach/eco-lib/README.md

 I plan to support Windows, Mac OSX (BSD unix), and Linux (Ubuntu).
 The last two may just be considered POSIX for now, but I'm not commited to Posix.

 ### Retrieve info from the system
- Get the current time or terminal dimensions.
+ Get the current time, terminal dimensions, or logical CPU count.

 ### File system
  Interact with the OS file system and manipulate paths.
 Also I have functions for reading and writing numbers and strings from binary files to support bespoke file formats.